Betti numbers of the Frobenius powers of the maximal ideal over a general hypersurface: Introduction

 \section{Introduction}

-Let $R=k[x_1,\dots,x_n]/(f)$ be a standard graded hypersurface ring over a field $k$ with homogeneous maximal ideal $\fm$.
-In this paper we study the question in positive characteristic $p$ of how the free resolutions of the Frobenius powers

-are related to each other, in view of the fundamental role that Frobenius powers play in providing invariants of the ring.
+Let $R=k[x_1,\dots,x_n]/(f)$ be a standard graded hypersurface ring over a field $k$ with homogeneous maximal ideal $\fm$ and $f\in\fm^2$.
+In this paper we study the question in positive characteristic $p$ of how the free resolutions of the Frobenius powers are related to each other, in view of the fundamental role that Frobenius powers play in providing invariants of the ring.
 In three variables, Kustin and Ulrich made a fascinating computational observation that the periodic tails of these resolutions seem to eventually cycle as $e$ increases (and in fact sometimes stabilize).
 In the case that $R$ is a diagonal hypersurface, that is, for $f=x_1^{d}+x_2^{d}+x_3^{d}$, this behavior has successfully been determined by Kustin, Rahmati, and Vraciu in \cite{KRV-12}.
-In addition, they identify for which $p$ and $e$ the tails are infinite (they prove similar results for the two variable case).
+In addition, they identify for which $p$ and $e$ the tails are infinite (and they prove similar results for the two variable case).
+See also recent work of Kustin, R.G., and Vraciu for the four variable diagonal hypersurface case \cite{KRGV-22,KRGV-23}.

-In this paper we prove that stability of the graded Betti numbers holds for {\it general} choices of $f$.
-The precise result is the following; see Theorem~\ref{gradedBetti} in view of Remark~\ref{rmk-zanello}.
+In this paper we prove that, for odd primes $p$, stability of the graded Betti numbers holds for {\it very general} hypersurfaces $f$ in 3 variables of even degree $d<p$ and for all $q=p^e$.
+In addition, we show that the corresponding matrix factorizations can be chosen to have very nice structure, namely so that one of the matrices consists of {\it linear} forms and has Pfaffian equal to $vf$ for some unit $v$.

+More precisely, we prove these results hold for $f$ satisfying a condition we call \textit{\qlinkcomp}, which turns out to be a \textit{Zariski-open} condition on the coefficients of $f$ for any particular values of $e$ and $d=\deg f$; see Definitions~\ref{def-qlinkcomp} and \ref{relcompressed} and Remark~\ref{rmk-general}.
+That the statement holds for very general $f$, that is, that the countable intersection of these Zariski open sets over all $e$ is {\it nonempty} for even $d$ and odd $p$, follows from the doctoral thesis of Camphire \cite{Camphire-thesis}.

+Our result is the following, whose more precise statement is Theorem~\ref{gradedBetti}(a); see also Remark~\ref{rk:q=d+1} for the $q=d+1$ case.